Joint MPP-JD Degree Master in Public Policy + Juris Doctor

 “As a public sector employee, I have found the JU MPP experience to be highly fulfilling.
 The broad mix of courses arm public sector employees with the tools needed to formulate good, effective policy.
 The insights into the unique characteristics of consolidated government are invaluable, particularly to non-natives.
 Finally, the opportunity to collaborate with employees of other city agencies fosters strong working relationships and a unified city government.”

 Steve McInall, MPP'19 Vice President, Energy and Water Planning, JEA

 Graduating seniors and mid-career applicants:

-Applicants seeking admission to the JU MPP/JD dual degree program must be admitted to both the JU MPP program and meet its admission requirements and the Florida Coastal School of Law and meet its admission requirements.
+Applicants seeking admission to the JU MPP-JD dual degree program must be admitted to both the JU MPP program and the ABA accredited JD program of choice, by meeting each program’s admissions requirements.
 Applicants apply separately to the JU MPP program and to the FCSL JD program and must be admitted by each program.

-All current JD students who wish to pursue the dual MPP/JD program must apply to and be admitted to the MPP program through the Public Policy Institute at Jacksonville University in addition to being accepted into the Florida Coastal School of Law's JD program.
+All current JD students who wish to pursue the dual MPP-JD program must apply to and be admitted to the MPP program through the Public Policy Institute at Jacksonville University in addition to being accepted into their respective law school.
 See Graduate Admission Requirements for the MPP program.